Human Trafficking Front News and Updates

 Human Trafficking Front is proud of Choice Reviews' selection of the book Sex Trafficking of Children Online: Modern Slavery in Cyberspace for review and recommendation

-The Team of Human Trafficking Front and our founder and director, Dr. Beatriz Susana Uitts, who is the author of the Book Sex trafficking of Children Online: Modern Slavery in Cyberspace, are excited and honored that the book was selected by Choice Reviews for review and recommendation.
+The Team of Human Trafficking Front and our founder and director, Dr. Beatriz Susana Uitts, who is the author of the Book Sex Trafficking of Children Online: Modern Slavery in Cyberspace, have the honor and pleasure to inform that the book was selected by Choice Reviews for review and recommendation.

 This critical evaluation by Choice, an authoritative source for the evaluation of scholarly resources, recognizes the book's new, important knowledge and unique contribution to the field.